zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/kubernetes.md

 The Kubernetes Metadata Store is a spin off the [MySQL Metadata Store](./mysql.md) provided with the Kubernetes ZenML integration.
-In addition to functioning like a regular MySQL Metadata Store, it is also able to automatically provision a simple MySQL database service on top of a Kubernetes cluster and connect to it.
+In addition to functioning like a regular MySQL Metadata Store, it is also able to automatically provision a MySQL database service on top of a Kubernetes cluster and connect to it.

 ## When would you want to use it?